RMerl/asuswrt-merlin.ng/README-merlin.txt

 NOTE: resetting to factory default after flashing is strongly recommended for the following cases:

-- Updating from a firmware version that is more than 3 releases older
+- Updating from a firmware version that is more than a few releases older
-- Switching from a Tomato/DD-WRT/OpenWRT firmware
+- Switching from another third party firmware
+- Switching from Asus' original firmware, and you were using VPN features

 If you run into any issue after an upgrade and you haven't done so, try doing a factory default reset as well.